giacomopj/py-package-template/README.md

 This folder is meant to contain unit tests.

-> The tree of this folder shall mirror that of the source code
+> The structure of this folder shall mirror the sub-packages in the source code

 ## 3.2.
 Docker and VS Code